 C14.
 Application closing date Does your institution have an application closing date?
-Application closing date (fall):2/1 Priority date: ☐ Yes ⊠ No C15.
-Are first-time, first-year students accepted for terms of her than the fall?
-Yes 🔲 No C16.
-Notification to applicants of admission decision sent (fil 'l in one only) On a rolling basis beginning (date):2/1 By (date): Other: C17.
-Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date: Must reply by May 1 or within2 weeks if notified the Other: ereafter Deadline for housing deposit (MMDD):5/1 Amount of housing deposit:\$400 Refundable if student does not enroll?
-Yes, in full Yes, in partX No - C18.
-Deferred admission: Does your institution allow students ☐ Yes ☐ No If yes, maximum period of postponement:2 semesters enrollment after admission?
-C19.
-Early admission of high school students: Does your institutine, first-year (freshman) students one year or more before C20.
+Application closing date (fall): Priority date:02/01 Yes ⊠ No ${\bf C15.}$ Are first-time, first-year students accepted for terms of ther than the fall? ⊠ Yes □ No C16.
+Notification to applicants of admission decision sent (file ll in one only) On a rolling basis beginning (date):02/01 By (date): Other: C17.
+Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date: Must reply by May 1 or within weeks if notified ther Other: reafter Deadline for housing deposit (MMDD):05/01 Amount of housing deposit:\$400 Refundable if student does not enroll?Yes, in fullYes, in part XNo C18.
+Deferred admission: Does your institution allow students ☐ Yes ☐ No If yes, maximum period of postponement:2 semesters C19.
+Early admission of high school students: Does your institution, first-year (freshman) students one year or more before titution allow h nigh school students to enroll as full-time, first- C20.
 Common Application: Question removed from CDS.
-(Ini tiated during 2006-2007 cycle) Early Decision and Early Action Plans C21.
-Early decision: Does your institution offer an early decision be notified of an admission decision well in advance of the attending if accepted) for first-time, first-year (freshman) appears to the control of the attending if accepted) for first-time, first-year (freshman) appears to the control of regular notific cation date and that asks students to commit to If "yes," please complete the following: First or only early decision plan closing date1 First or only early decision plan notification date1 12/1 1/15 Other early decision plan closing date Other early decision plan notification date For the Fall 2017 entering class: Number of early decision applications received by your inst Number of applicants admitted under early decision plan 175 128 Please provide significant details about your early decision plan:
+(Ini Early Decision and Early Action Plans C21.
+Early decision: Does your institution offer an early decision be notified of an admission decision well in advance of the attending if accepted) for first-time, first-year (freshman) appears to the control of regular notific cation date and that asks students to commit to If "yes," please complete the following: First or only early decision plan closing date12 First or only early decision plan notification date01 2/01 1/15 Other early decision plan closing date Other early decision plan notification date For the Fall 2016 entering class: Number of early decision applications received by your inst Number of applicants admitted under early decision plan 110 90 Please provide significant details about your early decision plan: